geonetwork/doc/source/administrator-guide/managing-users-and-groups/creating-group.rst

 *Editing* defines the groups for which editors can edit the metadata record.

-*Notify* defines what Groups are notified when a file managed by |project_name| is downloaded.
+*Notify* defines what Groups are notified when a file managed by GeoNetwork is downloaded.

 Below is an example of the privileges management table related to a dataset.